drduh/macOS-Security-and-Privacy-Guide/README.md

 If you don't want to use Chrome, [Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well.
 Or simply use both.
 See discussion in [issue #2](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/2).

 If using Firefox, see [TheCreeper/PrivacyFox](https://github.com/TheCreeper/PrivacyFox) for recomended privacy preferences.
+Also be sure to check out [NoScript](https://noscript.net/) for Mozilla-based browsers, which allows whitelist-based, pre-emptive script blocking.

 Create at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.